This article discusses motivations for moving to a distributed cloud and a new way to get started with it: IBM Cloud Satellite.

 As IBM Cloud is built on Kubernetes, it can more easily bring new IBM Cloud services to locations.
 IBM Cloud Satellite-enabled hosts will be able to provision:

 - Container orchestration platforms

 - Event streaming services

 - DevOps tools

-Benefits of Cloud Satellite
+Benefits of IBM Cloud Satellite

 Having IBM Cloud serve as the control plane for your distributed cloud allows for consistent deployment across environments and simplified management of cloud resources such as identity and access management, key management (including Keep Your Own Key), and billing and metering.
 In addition, your enterprise benefits from centralized observability for applications and services, such as logging data sent to IBM Cloud Log Analysis with LogDNA and monitoring data sent to IBM Cloud Monitoring with Sysdig.

-Cloud Satellite and open source
+IBM Cloud Satellite and open source

 As a developer, I believe that using open source software is essential to building enterprise software.
-IBM has a strong history and commitment to open source and building Cloud Satellite was no different.
-On the setup side, Cloud Satellite uses Razee for configuration management and Istio for mesh networking.
-When your location is set up, Cloud Satellite offers Red Hat OpenShift as a Kubernetes platform, and popular open source databases as options.
+IBM has a strong history and commitment to open source and building IBM Cloud Satellite was no different.
+On the setup side, IBM Cloud Satellite uses Razee for configuration management and Istio for mesh networking.
+When your location is set up, IBM Cloud Satellite offers Red Hat OpenShift as a Kubernetes platform, and popular open source databases as options.

 If you work for an organization that is concerned about data locality requirements or low latency requirements, then pursuing a distributed cloud architecture might be beneficial for you.
-Consider signing up for the Cloud Satellite beta to test the technology.